Parametric3/PHBS_MLF_2019/README.md

 <img src="https://raw.githubusercontent.com/Parametric3/PHBS_MLF_2019/master/Figs/PCA.png" height="450" width="650"/>
 </div>
 As we can see, except for "4_geo_view", which make up 99.15% in the first component, other features only make up a very small poportion.
-Afterwards, we apply Logistic Regression to the first component and get following results.
+Afterwards, we apply Logistic Regression to the first component and get following results.</p>
 Value|2-days|3-days|4-days
 :---:|:---:|:---:
 Training accruacy|0.901|0.922|0.925